-Manufacturing Aids – Setting the standard for production lines of the future HP Jet Fusion 3D Printing’s revolutionary process has opened new possibilities in design and manufacturing, garnering attention for its speed, quality and cost-effectiveness.
-Learn about some of the advantages of using this disruptive technology for manufacturing aids and how it can help improve production line efficiency.
+Manufacturing Aids: Setting the standard for production lines of the future HP will be presenting this live webcast on Wednesday, June 27th and it's free to attend.
+The HP Jet Fusion 3D Printing’s revolutionary process has opened new possibilities in design and manufacturing, garnering attention for its speed, quality, and cost-effectiveness.
+Attend this webcast to learn about some of the advantages of using this disruptive technology for manufacturing aids and how it can help improve production line efficiency.
 Hear about actual use cases where HP’s 3D Printing technology has helped enable design freedom, shorter lead times and resulted in cost savings and an increase in both productivity and part precision.
-Please join the live webinar on Wednesday, May 16, 2018 at 2PM (EDT).
-Click the button below to register.
-Register Here
+You will be able to submit your questions during the question and answer session!
+Reserve your spot today by clicking the button below.
+Sign Up